binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### Animate the matrix

-What I will display on the screen a grid of 3 rows of 8 logos.
-Each logo will have a position in the grid and will move between at maximum from 4 steps in X and 1 step in Y.
+What I will display on the screen is a grid of 3 rows of 8 logos.
+Each logo will have a position in the grid and will move between at maximum from 4 steps in the x axis and 1 step in the y axis.

 <div style="text-align:center; width:100%;">
     <img src="/assets/2018-11-countdown/countdown2015_grid.png" width="900px">
 </div>

-So to play with the grid, I keep a reference of all the logos in a matrix.
+So to play with the grid, I kept a reference of all the logos in a matrix.

 ```javascript
 mapLogos = [